Revocation of the special status of Jammu and Kashmir: Bahrain

 On 12 August 2019, Bahrain took punitive action against a group of Pakistani and Bangladeshi nationals who held a protest on the Kashmir decision the previous day.
 The protest was conducted after Eid al-Adha prayers in Bahrain illegally.
 The official Twitter handle of the country's Interior Ministry tweeted about the action taken by the local police to contain the protests and also about the legal proceedings being taken against them.
 Bahrain authorities further requested its citizens to not exploit religious gatherings to further political motives.

 France

-Protests were held in Paris, France on 9 August 2019 to denounce Indian step of abrogation of autonomous status of Jammu and Kashmir.
+Protests were held in Paris on 9 August 2019 to denounce Indian step of abrogation of autonomous status of Jammu and Kashmir.
 The protesters alleged that India was conspiring to change the demography of Kashmir by expelling Kashmiris from their homes and bringing in Hindu settlers from other parts of India.

 Australia

-Pro-India and anti-India protesters faced off each other in Melbourne, Australia.
+Pro-India and anti-India protesters faced off each other in Melbourne.
 Kashmiri Pandit groups welcomed India's decision, but the Pakistani community in Australia expressed "deep concern" regarding the situation in Kashmir.
 Indian groups in Australia said that this is something India has done internally and Pakistan has no right to interfere in India's internal matters.